Everest Base Camp Helicopter Tour

 In all countries we use local guides, cars, and drivers.
 Drivers and Guides are different person.
 All guides are trained by government to work as Guide. so we use local expert guides who are fluent in English. if you need special language (other than English) guide need to ask in advance.
 In all arrival places in Tibet, Bhutan and Nepal Local guides will be waiting with your name card.

-How to get Visa
+How to get Visa for Nepal Tibet Bhutan tour

 Bhutan visa is pre arranged by Himalaya Holiday Service and will send to you one week before the travel date.
 You need to carry the printed copy which need to present before flying to Bhutan with your passport and flight ticket.